 The Topkapı Palace was home to the sultans and their concubines during the Ottoman empire, until 1850 when they moved to Dolmabahçe Palace.
 The architecture and design of the palace is distinct from other structures nearby, and the entire facility feels charming and serene.
 After the fall of the Ottoman empire, Mustafa Kemal Ataturk, the founder of the Turkish Republic, converted the palace into a museum in 1923 and it is still open to visitors today.

-Day 2: Dolmabahçe Palace, Galata Tower, Süleymaniye Mosque
+Day 2 in Istanbul Itinerary: Dolmabahçe Palace, Galata Tower, Süleymaniye Mosque

 This modern European-style palace was built in 1850 near the end of the Ottoman Empire.
 The sultan Abdülmecid commissioned the palace because he felt that the Ottoman sultans needed a more European style residence.
 They certainly accomplished their goal, as the Dolmabahçe Palace and its facility is one of the most luxurious, architecturally interesting and expansive sites in the city.
 You cannot leave Istanbul without visiting Dolmabahçe Palace.